kasunkavinda/Trending-Repos/README.md

 # Trending Repos

-Small web app that is responsive using Reactjs that list the most starred Github repos created in the last 10 days.
+Small web app that is responsive using Next.Js which is React.js framework that list the most starred Github repos created in the last 10 days.

 ## Getting Started

 First, install [Node.js](https://nodejs.org/en/download).

 Package manager used is [Pnpm](https://pnpm.io/).

 Clone the project.

 Then, run the development server.

 ```bash